About the Survey

 for the people of Arkansas, serving the needs of cultural heritage education and preservation in many ways.
 Local, state, and federal governmental agencies, American Indian tribes, college students, school teachers and K-12 students, tourists, fellow scholars, landowners, amateur archeologists, and all Arkansas residents interested in the archeology, prehistory, and early history of the state are beneficiaries of the Survey’s programs and expertise.

 At the Survey, science and service go hand-in-hand.

-GUIDELINES for FIELDWORK & REPORTS and ARCHEOLOGICAL RECORDS FORMS are available on our FORMS page.
+GUIDELINES for FIELDWORK & REPORTS and ARCHEOLOGICAL RECORDS FORMS are available on the REGISTRAR'S OFFICE page.